jufercar/jufercar/docs/about.md

 ## Who I Am Today

-I am an **independent researcher in molecular biology and microbiology** with extensive experience in:
+I am an **independent researcher in molecular biology and microbiology** with experience in:

-- 🔬 **Cell Biology**: Understanding cellular mechanisms and processes
+- 🔬 **Cell Biology**: Understanding cellular mechanisms and processes.
-- 🧬 **Molecular Biology**: Gene editing, protein expression, and functional genomics
+- 🧬 **Molecular Biology**: Gene editing, protein expression, and functional genomics.
-- 💻 **Bioinformatics**: NGS data analysis, genomic variation studies, and computational biology
+- 💻 **Bioinformatics**: NGS data analysis, genomic variation studies, and computational biology.
-- 🔭 **Structural Biology**: In silico crystallography and molecular modeling
+- 🔭 **Structural Biology**: *In silico* crystallography and molecular modeling.

 My academic and professional journey spans from research in advanced microscopy to the development of methodologies in molecular biology.
 In addition to my technical expertise, I have experience in **project management**, including supervising new students and staff and coordinating research tasks.